How Google Ads Work

 Google Ads Auction How it Works

 If you have a question, where do you look for answers?
 If you say Google, you’re one of the 3.5 billion searches conducted every day on the search engine.
 People turn to Google to answer questions and find information because they know Google supplies relevant search results fast.
 There are an estimated 1.17 billion Google users worldwide.
-This is a massive number of people to get Google search ads in front of.
+This is a massive number of people to get Google ads in front of.

 You’re probably familiar with search ads.
 These are the top three or four results that appear at the top and bottom of the search engine results page.
 You know what the ads look like and what they are, but do you know how Google Ads work?
 You would assume the advertiser that pays the highest price is guaranteed the top result, but that isn’t the case.